bohuie/processAnalysis/documentation/pr_label.md

-# PR Labeling — Comprehensive Reference (`event_labelling/PR/pr_label.md`)
+# PR Labeling

 This document describes the **PR labeling system** in `event_labelling/PR/`.
-The tooling processes extracted GitHub pull request data (PRs, commits, and review comments) to generate **PR communication labels** used for research on review quality, merge practices, and documentation clarity.
+The tooling processes extracted GitHub pull request data (PRs, commits, and review comments) to generate **PR labels** used for research on review quality, merge practices, and documentation clarity.

 Primary entry point: `event_labelling/PR/pr_label.py` (run as a module).